Banner image courtesy of Marc Vaillant

 Cage Type and Size

 The minimum cage size for both males and females that allows the creation of a suitable environment is 2’ x 2’ x 4’ tall, but males, especially, get to a size where a wider cage would be appreciated.
 Since they are comfortable in the 70s F , which matches our home comfort levels, a screen cage is often a good choice for cage type, but to produce the high nighttime humidity a hybrid cage with three solid sides is more effective.

 Johnston’s Chameleons are housed in the Forest Edge style cage interior.
 A forest edge cage provides the open basking area and the densely leafy area where they can retreat, hide, and feel safe.
 This retreat area is critical for their well being.
 Notice in the cage shown here that there are distinct open and leafy areas.
 This is what a Forest Edge cage will look like.
 The most overlooked aspect of a chameleon cage is the visual retreat where the chameleon can hide away when they desire privacy.
 This is critical for creating an effective chameleon environment.

 Ambient temperature is what most of the cage will read.
 If you have a screen cage this reading will be suspiciously similar to your room conditions.
 The basking bulb creates a warm microclimate that will dissipate in a relatively short distance.

-A low nighttime temperature is a requirement for a healthy Jackson’s Chameleon.
+A low nighttime temperature is a requirement for a healthy Johnston’s Chameleon.
 But your chameleon will need to warm up in the morning to get a good start on the day.
 In the wild, chameleons look to the sun rise and bask until their body temperature is sufficient for optimal hunting, digestion, and general function.